Qumulo/docs/administrator-guide/metrics/openmetrics-api-specification.md

 sidebar: administrator_guide_sidebar
 ---

-This section lists the names, types, labels, and descriptions for the metrics that the Qumulo REST API emits.

 The Qumulo OpenMetrics API has a single endpoint that provides a complete view of point-in-time telemetry from Qumulo Core to monitoring systems.
 These systems, such as [Prometheus](https://github.com/prometheus/prometheus), can consume the OpenMetrics data format that the Qumulo REST API emits without custom code or a monitoring agent.
 For more information about data formats, see your monitoring system's documentation.